bridgesense/dotfiles/README.md

 * `Ctrl+Slash`: Decrease Font Size

-Awesome
----
+# AwesomeWM Workstation

 The following script installs the [Awesome window manager](https://awesomewm.org/) with theme and tweaks by [Jonas Belouadi](https://github.com/potamides/dotfiles/tree/master/.config/awesome).
 The [modalawesome](https://github.com/potamides/modalawesome) library introduces some very nice vi-like, sequential keybindings.
-This concept modalizes the windows into four states, in similar manner to Vim and Emacs Evil.
+This concept modalizes the windows into four states similar in manner to Vim and Emacs Evil.

 NOTE: All applications start in tag mode and will not accept keyboard input until they are put into client with the `i` key.
 Use `Super` to exit the client mode.